saulofilho/jessyca/content/posthome/lost-gloves.md

 ---
 title: Lost Gloves
-date: 2019-12-01
+date: 2019-12-01T00:00:00.000Z
 ---
 <div class="post-container">

 <div class="text-idea">

 This is Lost Gloves.
-A project that gives a new opportunity to gloves that had been lost on the streets, so they can go back to warming those in need.
+A project that gives a new opportunity to gloves that had been lost on the streets, so they can go back to warm those in need.
 Was a challenge and also fun to made it.
 Enjoy.

 </div>